-Ron Miller, Ph.D. is the Executive Deputy Director for Accountability at the Charter Schools Institute.
-After teaching for seven years in New York City public schools, Dr. Miller joined the central offices of the New York City Department of Education, where he conducted evaluative research and organizational studies.
-As Director of the Office of School Planning and Accountability, he served as the educational accountability officer for the Department.
-In that capacity, he developed school accountability reports for the city schools and coordinated staff development on their use for district administrators in all the high school and community school districts.
-In addition, he worked with school leaders to develop their competence to use data for school improvement.
-In this role he developed PASS, a school performance review system which was adopted in 600 city schools.
-Dr. Miller has regularly presented papers at annual meetings of the American Educational Research Association and has served as Adjunct Assistant Professor at Teachers College Columbia University and Pace University.
+Ron Miller, Ph.D. is the Executive Deputy Director for Accountability at the State University of New York’s Charter Schools Institute, the largest university based charter school authorizer in the nation.
+Prior to joining the Institute, Dr. Miller was Director of the Office of School Planning and Accountability in the New York City Department of Education, serving as the educational accountability officer for school districts.
+In that capacity, he developed school accountability reports for the city schools and coordinated related staff development for district administrators in all the high school and community school districts.
+Previously, he conducted evaluative research and organizational studies for large scale projects in the city department.
+In his current role at the Charter Schools Institute, Dr. Miller oversees the monitoring and evaluation of its 95 operating charter schools and leads the Institute’s charter renewal activities.
+Based on the quality of school programs and student academic performance data, he directs the Institute’s examination of each school’s prospects for renewal throughout its charter period.
+Dr. Miller is responsible for collaborating with the leaders and boards of trustees of charter schools in developing their individual performance contracts and annual reporting.
+Dr. Miller has presented papers at annual meetings of the American Educational Research Association and the National Association of Charter School Authorizers; he has served as Adjunct Assistant Professor at Teachers College Columbia University and Pace University.
 He holds a BA degree from the University of California at Berkeley and a Ph.D. in Applied Anthropology from Columbia University.

 Shawn C. Davis is the Director of Administration for the SUNY Charter Schools Institute.
 She is responsible for managing all fiscal and administrative matters related to the Institute, including: development of the operating budget and master contract; authorization of vendor/consulting agreements and other payments; and the processing of all personnel actions.
 In addition, Ms. Davis oversees all administrative processes related to the work of program staff, as well as general office operations.
 Prior to joining the Institute in October 2004, Ms. Davis worked as a Project Staff Associate with the University Center for Academic and Workforce Development (SUNY), providing programmatic and fiscal oversight to 10 welfare-to-work programs across New York State.
 Ms. Davis formerly worked as a Business Analyst with Public Consulting Group, a management consulting firm located in Boston.
 Ms. Davis received her B.A. in Policy Studies from Syracuse University, Maxwell School of Citizenship and Public Affairs, and a Masters in Public Administration with a concentration in Public Management/Human Resources from the University at Albany, Nelson A. Rockefeller College of Public Affairs and Policy.